solectrus/csv-importer/README.md

 Check the `.env` variable `INSTALLATION_DATE`.
 This must be set to the day your PV system was installed.

+**Important note:** Since SOLECTRUS v0.18, a second step is required: You need to reset the "Daily summaries" (via settings).

 ### Configuration

 The following environment variables can be used to configure the importer: